How to Get Here

 Laureate 2023

-Highlights of our most recent Laureate’s 2023/24 season include débuts with the English National Opera as Second Niece (Peter Grimes) and the Opéra national de Lorraine as Fenimore in Kurt Weill’s Der Silbersee.
-Ava Dodd also performs at the Wexford Festival as Sonia in Camille Erlanger’s L’Aube rouge.
-With the assistance of the Prix Yves Paternot funds, she is making a professional recording of opera arias with the RTE Concert Orchestra (Ireland) for release in 2024.
+Ava’s Dodd’s recent highlights include debuts with the English National Opera as Second Niece (Peter Grimes) and the Opéra national de Lorraine as Fenimore in Kurt Weill’s Der Silbersee.
+She also performed at the Wexford Festival as Sonia in Camille Erlanger’s L’Aube rouge.
+With the assistance of the Prix Yves Paternot funds, Ava made a professional recording of opera arias with the RTE Concert Orchestra (Ireland), which was released in 2024.

 Bryan Cheng cello